JudithHuang/php-demo/ppt.md

 [slide]
 # Workers
-Resque workers are rake tasks that run forever.
+Resque workers are tasks that run forever.

 <pre><code>
 // Running All Queues